 15. Adequate right-of-way and improvements to streets, pedestrian ways, bike routes and bikeways, and transit facilities shall be provided and be consistent with the city's transportation master plan and design standards and this title.
 Consideration shall be given to the need for street widening and other improvements in the area of the proposed development impacted by traffic generated by the proposed development.
 This shall include, but not be limited to, improvements to the right-of-way, such as installation of lighting, signalization, turn lanes, median and parking strips, traffic islands, paving, curbs and gutters, sidewalks, bikeways, street drainage facilities and other facilities needed because of anticipated vehicular and pedestrian traffic generation.
 Compliance with [Chapter] 12.04, Streets, Sidewalks and Public Places shall be sufficient to achieve right-of-way and improvement adequacy.
-Finding: Complies as conditioned.
-The applicant shall provide adequate streetlighting along Fir Street in conformance with all City standards, specifications, codes, and policies and as approved by Portland General Electric (PGE).
-The applicant shall submit a photometric plan to show compliance or provide a photometric study of existing lighting along Fir Street which shows existing streetlighting is compliant.
-The applicant shall provide a 10-foot-wide public utility easement along all property lines fronting existing or proposed right-of-way.
-See findings from section 12.04 for additional requirements for right-of-way and improvements to streets.
+Finding: Complies with Condition.
+The plans by kpff show some right of way dedication.
+The applicant shall dedicate an approximately 9 feet of right of way along the frontage of Warner Street.
+This dedication shall be completed prior to issuance of permits for public improvements.
+The dedication can be completed via a plat or deed of dedication document or other equal process or document.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 16. If a transit agency, upon review of an application for an industrial, institutional, retail or office development, recommends that a bus stop, bus turnout lane, bus shelter, accessible bus landing pad, lighting, or transit stop connection be constructed, or that an easement or dedication be provided for one of these uses, consistent with an agency adopted or approved plan at the time of development, the review authority shall require such improvement, using designs supportive of transit use.
 Improvements at a major transit stop may include intersection or mid-block traffic management improvements to allow for crossings at major transit stops, as identified in the transportation system plan.
+Finding: Not Applicable.
+The subject site is not located on a transit route, therefore, this standard is not applicable.